 Functional words on your website are copy.
-Anecdotes in an email are copy.
+Anecdotes in a marketing email are copy.
 Offers in a lead magnet are copy.
-Even stories in a newspaper are called copy.

-Everything on your standing website should be part of that path.
+Everything on your standing website should be part of that pathway.
 Anything else is just wasted words, specious space, overlooked opportunity.

 Powerful types of website copy include:

 This is where you nab our attention.
 You have about .99 seconds to keep us in.
 You’ve got to move us.
 Access our initial emotions.
 Through storytelling.

 This isn’t your resume.
 It’s an opportunity to build trust in your expertise, deepen connections, and lead readers to your services.
 Start with a personal anecdote.
 Lead into your problem solving and background.
 Tell your founding story.
 Read more about brand storytelling.